mwylerCH/IVIPrimerTester/README.md

 ## Introduction

 Testing is available for 41 primer sets/combinations (complete list visible [here](RefFiles/primerIVI.txt)).
 Briefly, IVIPrimerTester will mine available sequences from NCBI.
 These hits are subsequently evaluatd against a local reference sequence (length difference +/- 20% of the reference).
 To screen also for incomplete sequences, the NCBI hits are imputed using the reference, SNPs are however maintaned.
-Primers are then tested on the whole available sequence, allowing for multiple possible amplicons (specially indicated in the output generated).
+Primers are then tested on the whole available sequence, allowing for multiple possible amplicons (specifically indicated in the output generated).
 Goal was the development of a modular tool capable to be adapted to new viruses and new primer pairs.

 ## Output